OzanBtw/midas-tax-calc/README.md

 ```

 > [!IMPORTANT]
 > This project requires Java (OpenJDK 17 or later).
-> Make sure `java` and `javac` are available in your system PATH.
-> If you're using OpenJDK, you may need to manually set the `JAVA_HOME` environment variable
+Make sure `java` and `javac` are available in your system PATH.
+If you're using OpenJDK, you may need to manually set the `JAVA_HOME` environment variable.
-> On macOS, this often works out-of-the-box; on Windows or Linux, you may need to configure it manually.
+> On macOS, this often works; on Windows or Linux, you may need to configure it manually.

 To setup the project, you will need: